vuestorefront/storefront-ui/apps/docs/components/components/chip.md

 </Showcase>

+## Accessibility notes

+When using `SfChip` without any text label/description inside, you should specify an `aria-label` on the component so that it can be understood by people using screen readers.

 ## Playground

 <Generate style="height: 380px" />
 :::

 ::: slot api

+## Props

 | Prop name | Type      | Default value | Possible values   |
 |-----------|-----------|---------------|-------------------|